El-2024/wiki-documents/docs/Sensor/SenseCAP/SenseCAP_Watcher/Applications/Watcher-Agent/hello_watcher_llms.md

 3.  **Configure and Activate**: Access `192.168.4.1` in your browser to configure Wi-Fi for Watcher and follow the instructions on the SenseCraft AI platform to complete activation. | 「[Watcher Web Control Panel](/watcher_web_control_panel/)」

 :::info[Activation Tip]
-If activation fails, please confirm the activation code is correct and the device authentication information is not lost.
+If activation fails, please confirm the verification code is correct and the device authentication information is not lost.
 The following actions typically cause loss of authentication information:

 1. The firmware was overwritten by another program.
 2. A major firmware update was performed without backing up authentication information.